Your free business.com+ membership unlocks exclusive tech deals and advisor support

 These messages let the customers know about the hotel’s popularity and imply they should make the booking before other customers do.
 They add to this urgency by notifying customers of dwindling availability and sidebar ads promoting their recently viewed hotels.

-Hotels.com uses a similar method, as the company notifies users of other customers who looked at the same hotel in the last hour and how many times it’s been booked in the previous 24 hours.
+Hotels.com employs similar tactics, notifying users when other customers viewed the same hotel in the last hour and displaying real-time booking statistics from the previous 24 hours.

 Provide motivation for gain

-A successful solution offers recognition and financial gain.
-The buyer advances on their competition and gains the freedom to pursue other business goals.
+A successful solution delivers tangible benefits such as recognition, financial gain or competitive advantage.
 Just as a fear of loss can deter momentum, the motivation for gain pulls a customer through the buying process.
 This resolve is what encourages the buyer to explore solutions.

 Some of the motivators for gain are: enhancing status, making a dream come true, making amends, being defiant, feeling good or safe, forgetting their problems, making a statement and rewarding themselves.
 Working to provide these motivators will satisfy your customer because it fulfills the need fueling their motivation.